sebastianczuma/regio_food/README.md

 ## About

 The application downloads and shows Polish regional and traditional foods from Firebase server.
-Database is build with Python Scripts in prepare_db_regio_food repository.
+Database is build with Python Scripts located in prepare_db_regio_food repository.
 Regio Food is an example of app build with Flutter SDK.

 It's free of cost and free of ads.